fluid-project/handbook.floeproject.org/src/documents/InclusiveEPUB3.md

 To improve an EPUB 3 book's utility across all these devices, environments, and contexts - the following is a guide to help an EPUB 3 author create more inclusive publications.

-Broadly, the approach to making an inclusive EPUB 3 publicaion takes the following into account (we will go into more detail on each point shortly):
+Broadly, the approach to making an inclusive EPUB 3 publication takes the following into account (we will go into more detail on each point shortly):

 * Content is composed and structured in well-formed HTML 5 using standards-compliant formatting and appropriate usage of HTML 5 semantic markup and tags.
 * Visual styling is done using CSS 2.1 with sensitivity to reader platforms with monochromatic, aural, or tactile displays.